This content was reviewed by our licensed insurance agent, Michelle Schenker.

 Companion Protect offers a pet insurance policy that differs widely from every other provider we’ve reviewed (and we’ve reviewed a lot).
 With an in-network setup and some requirements you don’t see from other providers, does Companion Protect stand above or fall short compared to such stiff competition in the pet insurance industry?
 We’ll give you all the details you need to know to make the best decision for your situation.

-Companion Protect Pet Insurance
+Companion Protect Pet Insurance Review

 - Premiums don’t increase due to your pet aging